KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 To make it easier for everyone to understand and find issues they're searching for it's suggested as a general rule of thumbs to:

-- Make sure that issue titles are named to explain the subject of the issue, has a correct spelling and doesn't include irrelevant information and/or sensitive information.
+- Make sure that issue titles are named to explain the subject of the issue, have a correct spelling and don't include irrelevant information and/or sensitive information.
-- Make sure that issue descriptions doesn't include irrelevant information.
+- Make sure that issue descriptions don't include irrelevant information.
 - Make sure that issues do not contain sensitive information.
 - Make sure that issues have all relevant fields filled in.
 - Do your best effort to change title and description or request suggested changes by adding a comment.